Fjallraven Kaipak 28 Backpack Review

 The large main compartment of the backpack, which is closed with compression straps and a drawstring, is located under the lid compartment.
 Both can be opened quickly and easily and provide a view of the inside.
 Here, in turn, a hydration bladder can be attached and stowed on the back.
 Otherwise, the main compartment offers enough space for everything you need to take with you on the tour.

-There are also attachment options for hiking poles or an ice ax on the front.
-The larger loop for the ice ax can also be easily stowed away in a slot provided for this purpose.
-The smaller, always visible loops are used to insert the tip of the trekking pole.
-This is then attached with a metal hook slightly below the lid compartment.
+The backpack offers convenient attachment options for hiking poles or an ice axe on the front.
+A larger loop holds the ice axe and can be neatly stowed in a dedicated slot when not in use.
+The smaller, always-visible loops are designed for trekking poles—the pole tip is inserted into the loop and secured with a metal hook located just below the lid compartment.

 Furthermore, the Fjallraven Kaipak 38 has a mesh pocket on each side.
 Here you can easily store drinking bottles, for example.
 So that they don’t just fall out on the go, the pockets can be made smaller with the help of a drawstring.
 A detail that I have never noticed with any other manufacturer.